 Statement

-For me, painting is an adventure in storytelling.
+Imagination is a fundamental ingredient to being human.
+Its role in painting is significant, as painting requires a swift, psychological shift to turn ideas into physical matter.
+For me painting is an adventure in storytelling, albeit an idiosyncratic one, and one that never gets old.
 When I paint I imagine the forms I use to possess distinct personalities that, in turn, become tools for working.
-I create personal narratives for which the outcomes can only be revealed by slogging through a forest of possibilities - some pursued but most abandoned.
-I interweave current events of various scales into my process, so that each painting encapsulates a specific moment in my life, and occasionally I incorporate parts of older paintings into new work, as they serve as a baseline memory.
-The work evolves element by element - an exhausting but exciting challenge.
+I create narratives for which outcomes can only be reached by slogging through forests of possibilities — some of these pursued, many abandoned, and most a failure.
+I interweave observations and current events of various scales into my process so that each painting encapsulates a specific moment in my life, and at times I incorporate parts of older paintings into new work, as they serve as a baseline memory.
+The paintings evolve element by element, an exciting challenge.